ankitects/anki-manual/searching.md

 Things to note from the above:

 - Search terms are separated by spaces.

--   When multiple search terms are provided, Anki looks for notes that match all of the terms.
+- When multiple search terms are provided, Anki looks for notes that match all of the terms - an implicit 'and' is inserted between each term.
+On Anki 2.1.24+ and AnkiMobile 2.0.60+ you can be explicit if you like ("dog and cat" is the same as "dog cat"), but older Anki versions will treat "and" as just another word to search for.

 - You can use "or" if you only need one of the terms to match.

 - You can prepend a minus sign to a term to find notes that don’t match.

--   If you want to search for something including a space or parenthesis, enclose it in quotes.
+- If you want to search for something including a space or parenthesis, enclose it in double quotes.
+You can quote either the `"entire:term"`, or just the `part:"after a colon"`.

 - You can group search terms by placing them in parentheses, as in the **dog (cat or mouse)** example.
 This becomes important when combining OR and AND searches — in the example, with the parentheses, it matches either 'dog cat' or 'dog mouse', whereas without them it would match either 'dog and cat' or 'mouse'.

 - Anki is only able to search within formatting in the [sort field](editing.md#customizing-fields) you’ve configured.
 For example, if you add "**exa**mple" to one of your fields, this will not be matched when searching for "example" unless that field is the sort field.
 If a word is not formatted, or the formatting does not change in the middle of the word, then Anki will be able to find it in any field.

+- If you wish to search for an exact word (eg "most" but not "mostly"), on recent Anki versions you can use a regular expression (covered below) to search on a word boundary.

 ## Limiting to a field